Sitting on the hillside, Nilda points in the direction of the Inca Road in the distance. In the forground are Inca ruins.

 The Incas built a road system that linked all corners of the empire.
+The massive, intimdating Andeas did not stop them.
 A Spanish conquistador described the Royal Inca Road as greater than the Roman road he remembered from his childhood.
 The coastal roadway extended from Ecuador in the north to Chile in the south.
 Stone-lined mountain road sections ran across the high Andes mountains east to west extending to present-day Bolivia and beyond.

 Storehouses once lined this hillside of Chinchero.
 Today it is interesting to explore the stone foundations.